 There was a consistent as well as a strong association of clinical parameters with FT4 levels.
 Correlations of FT4 and TSH levels with clinical parameters were concordant in terms of being in the opposite directions (e.g. AF is associated with a high thyroid state- with higher FT4 levels and lower TSH levels).
 Any discordance only occurred when the clinical parameter was associated with both relatively high and low thyroid states (e.g. death).
 In such a situation there might be an association with both high FT4 and high TSH levels.
 We found T3/FT3 level correlations with fewer parameters.
-Although T3/FT3 levels seemed to correlate better than TSH levels, and as well as FT4 levels, with clinical parameters some of these correlations were, as previously mentioned, incongruous or paradoxical, i.e. they appeared in studies where the direction of association was aberrant as compared with other studies [53,55], or were in the same direction as simultaneous correlations with TSH levels [42,53].
+Although T3/FT3 levels seemed to correlate better than TSH levels, and as well as FT4 levels, with clinical parameters some of these correlations were, as previously mentioned, incongruous or paradoxical, i.e. they appeared in studies where the direction of association was aberrant as compared with other studies [53,], or were in the same direction as simultaneous correlations with TSH levels [42,53].
 These results were suggestive of reverse causation (see Discussion).
 Overall, T3 measurement added little to the assessment based on FT4 levels ?????
+We found FT3 and T3 levels correlated similarly with clinical parameters.

+The results of the statistical modelling of the significance of the papers' analysis are

+1. A random intercept for paper and cohort within paper was necessary, but not for type of analysis or complexity of model.

+2. There is a statistically significant relationship between thyroid test and a paper's conclusions at the 5% significance level.

+3. The thyroid test FT4 and T3 were significantly more likely to have a positive association with a disease state compare to TSH.

+4. System, number of subjects, and number of covariates are not significant predictors are the significance of a paper's result.

+5. The significant difference between TSH and FT4/T3 as predictors of disease state in the paper's was also replicated when only a randomly selected representative result was used.

 DISCUSSION

+We believe this is the first systematic review studying TSH and thyroid hormone correlations with various features of subclinical thyroid dysfunction.
+The results indicated that thyroid hormone levels correlate better with clinical features than TSH levels.
+Our formal analyses have indicated that our findings are robust.
+The fact that the quantitative analyses accord with the qualitative analysis serves as a reassurance that the individual conclusions from the collection of studies has not been distorted by any mathematical manipulation in the meta-analysis.

+It would therefore appear that clinical features in general result from the exposure of tissues to the combination of thyroid hormones, and that the previously emphasized correlations of clinical parameters with TSH levels are secondary to the strong negative population correlation between thyroid hormones (chiefly FT4) and TSH.
+As FT4 levels provide most of the information, and for reasons detailed below, these results may warrant a change of clinical practice such that FT4 levels become the main determining parameter in the diagnosis of borderline thyroid function.

+This is not to say that no information can be gleaned from the presence of an abnormal TSH level with normal thyroid hormone levels.
+Such levels indicate that the thyroid gland physiology is abnormal and that normal range thyroid hormone levels are being achieved only by dint of the abnormal TSH levels.
+However, for the function of other tissues and organs, the TSH level required to maintain a given level of thyroid hormones is not relevant.